pkR-pkR/NNbenchmark/README.md

-The purpose of this project is to verify the quality of the training algorithms in R packages that provide neural network of perceptron type (one input layer, one normalized layer, one hidden layer with nonlinear activation function usually tanh(), one normalized layer, one output output layer) for regression purpose i.e. $NN(X1, ..., Xn) = E[Y]$ .
+The purpose of this project is to verify the quality of the training algorithms in R packages that provide neural network of perceptron type (one input layer, one normalized layer, one hidden layer with nonlinear activation function usually tanh(), one normalized layer, one output output layer) for regression purpose i.e. NN(X1, ..., Xn) = E[Y].

 # Packages Tested

-is GSoC project will conduct a comprehensive survey of all packages that have the “neural network” keyword in thepackage title or in the package description.
+This GSoC project will conduct a comprehensive survey of all packages that have the “neural network” keyword in thepackage title or in the package description.
 There are currently 69 packages on CRAN with this keyword.

 |    []()       |               |               |               |               |               |